gelwood7/evolve-gym/README.md

 - The layout of the pages will be unclutered and intuitive as to what each page and section is about.
 - Elements such as images and text will be reduced in size according to viewport to ensure readability and easy of navigation on mobile devices.
 - The navigation bar will be visable on all pages.
-- The content on the pages will:
+- The content of the pages will:
     1. Showcase what the gym looks like and equipment available.
     2. Show the user the opening times and location.
     3. Present science based workouts for different muscle grups.